-All documents found in your search should be available to you electronically via the Libraries, either through our subscriptions and licenses, or as Open Access.
+All documents found in this search should be available to you electronically via the Libraries, either through our subscriptions and licenses, or as Open Access.
 If you want to broaden your results to include documents that are not available directly to you, click the "include results beyond UT" box at the bottom of the Facets menu.

-* The Central Discovery Index is a product of the system vendor Ex Libris, and is not created or managed by UT Libraries.
+* The Central Discovery Index (CDI) is a product of the system vendor Ex Libris, and is not created or managed by UT Libraries.

 If you have a Digital Object Identifier (DOI) for an article, you can search it directly in the Articles & More scope.
 If the article is indexed in the database and is available to us, it should come right up.